 Varieties of Guava in India

-Guava production – In India and the rest of the world
+Guava production In India and the rest of the world

-Growing Seasons of Guava in India
+Harvesting Seasons of Guava

-Guava fruit is nutritious and has huge health benefits compared to other fruits.
-Knowing its nutritional values, guava is gaining popularity in the various food processing industries.
-Since Guavas are rich sources of Vitamins C, Calcium, and Pectins, the fruit is used in the manufacturing of processed foods like jellies, jams and fruit cheese, and nectars.
-Since pink guava puree has a pleasant taste, aroma and attractive colour the puree is used in cakes, sauces, desserts, toppings and puddings.
+Guava fruit is nutritious and has substantial health benefits compared to other fruits.
+Knowing its nutritional value, Guavaguava is gaining popularity in the various food processing industries.
+Since Guavas are rich sources of Vitamins C, Calcium, and Pectins, the fruit is used to manufacture processed foods like jellies, jams, fruit cheese, and nectars.
+Since pink guava puree has a pleasant taste, aroma, and attractive colour, the puree is used in cakes, sauces, desserts, toppings, and puddings.

 Health benefits of Guava